Here’s Why You Should Be Bored More Often

 John Eastwood is the co-author of Out of My Skull: The Psychology of Boredom.

-Next, read our expert interview answering the question: does my dog love me?
+Now that you know why boredom is good for you, read our expert interview answering the question: does my dog love me?